ashaker-2/Platform/Requiremets/Design/Application/DiagnosticMgr.md

 * **Input Validation**: DIAG_ProcessCommand will validate the incoming command structure and its payload_len.
 Individual command handlers will validate their specific payload parameters.
 * **Response Codes**: All responses will include a Diag_ResponseCode_t to indicate success or specific types of failure (e.g., INVALID_COMMAND, INVALID_PARAM, POWER_INSUFFICIENT).
-* **RTE Error Propagation**: Errors returned by RTE services (e.g., from SystemMonitor, systemMgr) will be checked, and Diag will return an appropriate APP_ERROR or Diag_ResponseCode_t to the caller.
+* **RTE Error Propagation**: Errors returned by RTE services (e.g., from SystemMonitor, systemMgr) will be checked, and Diag will return an appropriate E_NOK or Diag_ResponseCode_t to the caller.
 * **Security**: While Diag acts as the interface, the actual authentication and authorization for commands will be handled by the ComM and Security layers, ensuring that DIAG_ProcessCommand is only called with authenticated requests.
 Diag might still return DIAG_RESP_NOT_ALLOWED_IN_MODE if a command is valid but not permitted in the current system mode (e.g., manual mode prevents certain auto-config commands).
 * **Power Check for OTA**: Explicitly checks with systemMgr (which gets info from power) for sufficient power before initiating an OTA update, preventing bricking.